VictoriaMetrics/VictoriaMetrics/docs/CaseStudies.md

 See [slides](https://speakerdeck.com/inletorder/monitoring-platform-with-victoria-metrics) and [video](https://www.youtube.com/watch?v=hUpHIluxw80)
 from `Large-scale, super-load system monitoring platform built with VictoriaMetrics` talk at [Prometheus Meetup Tokyo #3](https://prometheus.connpass.com/event/157721/).

+## Dig Security

+[Dig Security](https://www.dig.security) is a cloud data security startup with 50+ employees that provides real-time visibility, control, and protection of data assets.

+### How we came across VictoriaMetrics

+We started with a Prometheus server on EKS.
+That worked until it didn't.
+We then spent time scaling it, maintaining it, throwing more $ at it, until we stumbled across VictoriaMetrics.

+### What VictoriaMetrics means for us

+* Easy to use and maintain
+* Cost effective
+* The ability to handle billions of time series events at any point of time
+* Multiple K8s clusters to monitor
+* Consistent monitoring infra for each cluster across multiple Regions and clouds
+* Secure communication and data storage
+* Easy Retention

+### Some of our initial challenges prior to moving to VictoriaMetrics

+* Reducing cost by not using a managed solution of one of the clouds
+* Support HA and recover fast
+* No downtimes
+* Having our main prometheus using too much Ram and restarts.

+### Some of the reasons we chose VictoriaMetrics

+* The API is compatible with Prometheus and all standard PromQL queries work well out of the box
+* Handles storage well
+* Available to use in Grafana easily
+* Single and small executable
+* Easy and fast backups
+* Better benchmarks than all the competitors
+* Open Source and maintained with good community

+### Some of the benefits we experienced since working with VictoriaMetrics

+* We saved around &#x24;5K USD per month
+* It’s seamless and doesn’t cause any override complications on the Infrastructure team
+* It doesn’t use lots of storage
+* It can serve us in the future in even bigger scales
+* It has support with a great community.

 ## Fly.io